Donor Profile

 Multilateral Spending and Commitments

-Only a small share of the EUI’s ODA was channeled in the form of core contributions to multilateral organizations (0.1%, or US$34 million in 2021).
-This included US$5 million to UN agencies and US$30 million to Gavi.
+Only a very small share of the EUI’s ODA is channeled in the form of core contributions to multilateral organizations.

 The EUI’s recent commitments to multilateral organizations are summarized below.